 The Japanese have also developed a greater interest in Shohin, resulting in the creation of a broader variety of pots.
 Pots in all price ranges are available from Bonsai stores or the Internet.

 Japanese Bonsai pots in their present form have been produced since the early Showa period (approx. 1920-1935).
 Tokoname, Yokkaichi, Seto, and Shigaraki are the most famous areas for pot production in Japan.
 Pots come in all different sizes and shapes.
-Sizes ranging from less than 5 cm/2 inches to approximately 25 cm/10 inches will work for most Mini, Mame, and Shohin-bonsai.
+Sizes ranging from less than 2" (5cm) to approximately 10" (25cm) will work for most Mini, Mame, and Shohin-bonsai.

 A wonderful assortment of unique pots is now available, not only from Japan, but also from Europe and the US.
 In some Western countries, very high quality pots are appearing, based on both Japanese and local traditions.
 Over the years some very fine Bonsai pots have found their trees, and are raising the high standards of Western Bonsai. even though the tradition is still young compared to Asian countries.